ToolmanP/Thoughtcrime/pages/foss.md

 			-
 		- **Infective**: All the derived codes which modify its inherited libraries should be opensource t
 	- ### AGPL-3.0 License
-		- In A-GPL, you cannot
+		- In GPL License, the Internet Operator can choose to dodge the disclosure of source code through a
 	- ### LGPL License
 	-
 - ## Apache